albertochong/confluent-tracing-support/README.md

-# Apache Kafka Tracing Support for REST Proxy, Connect and KSQL
+# Confluent Tracing Support for REST Proxy, Connect and KSQL
-Interceptors-based approach to implement distributed tracing in Apache Kafka technologies
+Interceptors-based approach to implement distributed tracing in Confluent-based technologies

 ## Requirements